Voter turnout key for Kremlin as Russia heads to polls

 "Choosing a president, choosing a future," was the message staring back at the passersby from one of the flashy billboards on Kutuzovsky Avenue in the center of the capital.

-Sales manager Anna Popova, 31, says the billboards have been a constant presence and just one of many ways in which the Russian public has been urged to get out and vote.
+Sales manager Anna Popova, 31, said the billboards have been a constant presence and just one of many ways in which the Russian public was urged to get out and vote.

-Popova says she has been bombarded by text messages and push notifications from various Russian-language apps on her phone about the March 18 election.
+Popova said she was bombarded by text messages and push notifications from various Russian-language apps on her phone about the election.

 "It's hellish," she told NBC News on Sunday.
 "It is a hysteria.
 Someone really cares about this stuff."

-Despite a recent poll showing that over 80% of Russians will either certainly or very likely vote, the Kremlin wasn't taking any chances.
+Despite a recent poll showing that over 80 percent of Russians were either certain or very likely to vote, the Kremlin took no chances.

-Turnout-boosting efforts have been the most visible feature of the campaign — and all come from taxpayers’ pockets.
+Turnout-boosting efforts were the most visible feature of the campaign — and all came from taxpayers' pockets.

-Over 65% of Russians cast their ballot then, voting Putin into power with more than 63% of the vote.
+More than 65 percent of Russians cast their ballot then, voting Putin into power with more than 63 percent of the vote.

-The 65-year-old is nearly guaranteed to sweep the vote this time around as well, but with a political field lacking any competition or intrigue, how many votes would the Kremlin be content with?
+Putin, 65, is nearly guaranteed to sweep the vote this time, as well, but with a political field lacking any competition or intrigue, how many votes would the Kremlin be content with?

-Yevgeny Roizman, the mayor of Russia’s fourth-largest city, Yekaterinburg, told The Associated Press that local officials and state employees have all received orders “from higher up” to make sure the presidential vote turnout is over 60 percent.
+Yevgeny Roizman, the mayor of Russia's fourth-largest city, Yekaterinburg, told The Associated Press that local officials and state employees all received orders "from higher up" to make sure the turnout was over 60 percent.

 "They are using everything: schools, kindergartens, hospitals — the battle for the turnout is unprecedented," said Roizman, one of the rare opposition politicians to hold a significant elected office.